By: Team M11-3 Since: Jan 2019 Licence: MIT

 -

-: Subject to be deleted.
+SUBJECT: Subject to be deleted.
 This subject name can be found in the displayed list of subjects on the left panel.
 Must be a subject that is already in the subject list

 Examples: